 The end of innocence.

-It’s why he lives in constant fear that his beautiful spouse and worldly possessions will be repossessed at any moment by a Washington bureaucrat and his gloating High School guidance counselor (“See?
-I told you that you’d never amount to anything, Mr. Crosby.”).
+It’s why he lives in constant fear that his beautiful spouse and worldly possessions will be repossessed at any moment by a Washington bureaucrat and his gloating High School guidance counselor. (“See?
+I told you that you’d never amount to anything, Mr. Crosby!”)

-The mind of Peter Crosby.
+The confusing interests of Peter Crosby.

-For fun, Peter Crosby likes to travel with said spouse and write long-winded articles about his trips, primarily for Peter Crosby’s own golden-year recollections, but also for the vast sea of bored English-reading citizens in the world who should seriously think about getting outside more.
+For fun, Peter Crosby likes to travel with said spouse and write long-winded articles about his trips, primarily for his own golden-year recollections, but also for the vast sea of bored English-reading citizens in the world who should seriously think about getting outside more.

-Want to know more?
+Want to know more about Peter Crosby?

+Too bad.
 Damn, you’re nosy.
-Go away.